paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-078-national-natural-resources-conservation-foundation.md

 **(c) Membership**

-(1) **Initial members** — The Secretary shall appoint 9 persons who meet the criteria established under subsection (a) of this section as the initial members of the Board and designate 1 of the members as the initial chairperson for a 2-year term.
+(1) **Initial members** — The Secretary shall appoint 9 persons who meet the criteria established under subsection (a) as the initial members of the Board and designate 1 of the members as the initial chairperson for a 2-year term.

 (2) **Terms of office**